Top U.S. homeland official faces lawmakers after border chief resigns | Politics

 Top U.S. homeland official faces lawmakers after border chief resigns

-The election proceeded with no major acts of violence or unrest.
-In April, Representative Clay Higgins, a Republican from Louisiana and a committee member, said Mayorkas would be impeached if Republicans controlled the House of Representatives and called on him to resign.
+U.S. Homeland Security Secretary Alejandro Mayorkas is testifying before lawmakers on Tuesday, three days after the country's top border official, Chris Magnus, resigned under what he said was pressure from Mayorkas.

-U.S. Homeland Security Secretary Alejandro Mayorkas will testify before lawmakers on Tuesday, three days after the country's top border official, Chris Magnus, resigned under what he said was pressure from Mayorkas.
+U.S. Homeland Security Secretary Alejandro Mayorkas is testifying before lawmakers on Tuesday, three days after the country's top border official, Chris Magnus, resigned under what he said was pressure from Mayorkas.
+Republicans at Tuesday's hearing are likely to question Mayorkas about the resignation and about the record 2.2 million migrant arrests at the U.S.-Mexico border in fiscal year 2022, which ended on Sept.
+30.

-In April, Representative Clay Higgins, a Republican from Louisiana and a committee member, said Mayorkas would be impeached if Republicans controlled the House of Representatives and called on him to resign.
-Democrats secured control of the Senate in the midterm contest while the House of Representatives hinges on several tight races that could hand Republicans a majority.
+The hearing could be a preview of what Biden officials might face if Republicans take control of the House of Representatives.
+Democrats secured control of the Senate in the midterm contest while the House hinges on several tight races that could hand Republicans a majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)